YingMa0107/IRIS/docs/documentation/02_installation.md

 description: ~
 ---

-`CARD` is implemented as an R package, which can be installed from GitHub by:
+`IRIS` is implemented as an Rcpp package, which can be installed from GitHub by:

 ### Dependencies
-* R version >= 4.0.0.
+* R version >= 4.2.2.
-* R packages: SingleCellExperiment, SummarizedExperiment, concaveman, sp, Matrix, methods, ggplot2, ggcorrplot, MuSiC, fields, MCMCpack, dplyr, sf, RANN, stats, reshape2, RColorBrewe, scatterpie, grDevices, stats, nnls, pbmcapply, spatstat, gtools, RcppML, NMF
+* Dependent R packages: Rcpp (>= 1.0.9), RcppArmadillo, SingleCellExperiment, SummarizedExperiment, methods, Matrix, MCMCpack, fields, wrMisc, RANN, stats, ggplot2, grDevices, reshape2

 #### 1. Install `devtools` if necessary